luisrojas17/spring-boot-with-apache-kafka/products-producer-section-8/README.md

 "com.acme.common.config.kafka.KafkaConfig" class.

 The main goal in this project is to learn how to configure next characteristics:
-1. Kafka Producer Minimum Insync Replicas
+1. Enable Idempotency in Kafka Producer
-2. Kafka Producer Acknowledgment Mode
-3. Kafka Producer Retries
-4. Kafka Producer Delivery Timeout
-5. Kafka Producer Batch Size

 ## How to Run the Application